This post was originally published on July 12, 2019, and updated most recently on April 11, 2021.

 Project dependencies refer to the relationship between two activities or tasks.
 This relationship is usually logical, constraint-based, or preferential: completion of one task usually relies on the completion of another.

-For example, if you’re at an ATM and you need to check your balance, your first action — inserting your card — is dependent on the cash machine being switched on.
+For example, if you’re at an ATM and you need to check your balance, your first action — inserting your card — is dependent on the cash machine being on.
 If the machine is out of order and the next one is a 20-minute walk away, there will be at least a 20-minute delay to you receiving the information you need.

 Dependency terms you need to know (and what they mean)